The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

-The theorem above shows that the saturation of a regular submanifold $X\subset(M,\pi)$ in some neighborhood $(U,\pi|_{U})$ of $X$ is an embedded Poisson submanifold.
-Clearly, one cannot take $U$ to be all of $M$ in general, see for instance Example \ref{fail} below.
-In this respect, we have the following sufficient condition. \begin{cor} Let $X\subset(M,\pi)$ be a regular submanifold.
-If the submanifold $P$ constructed in Theorem \ref{satsmooth} is open in $Sat(X)$ for the induced topology, then $Sat(X)$ is an embedded submanifold of $M$. \end{cor} \begin{proof} Recall the following general fact \cite{bookpoiss}: if $\{N_i\}_{i\in\mathcal{I}}$ is a collection of embedded submanifolds of $M$, all of the same dimension, such that $N_i\cap N_j$ is open in $N_i$ for all $i,j\in\mathcal{I}$, then $N:=\cup_{i\in\mathcal{I}}N_i$ has a natural smooth structure for which the inclusion $N\hookrightarrow M$ is an immersion.
+The theorem above shows that the saturation of a coregular submanifold $X\subset(M,\pi)$ in some neighborhood $(U,\pi|_{U})$ of $X$ is an embedded Poisson submanifold.
+Clearly, one cannot take $U$ to be all of $M$ in general.
+In this respect, we have the following sufficient condition. \begin{cor} Let $X\subset(M,\pi)$ be a coregular submanifold.
+If the submanifold $P$ constructed in Theorem \ref{satsmooth} is open in $Sat(X)$ for the induced topology, then $Sat(X)$ is an embedded submanifold of $M$. \end{cor} \begin{proof} Recall the following general fact \cite[Lemma 4.5]{bookpoiss}: if $\{N_i\}_{i\in\mathcal{I}}$ is a collection of embedded submanifolds of $M$, all of the same dimension, such that $N_i\cap N_j$ is open in $N_i$ for all $i,j\in\mathcal{I}$, then $N:=\cup_{i\in\mathcal{I}}N_i$ is a smooth manifold, possibly not second countable, for which the inclusion $N\hookrightarrow M$ is an immersion.
 The smooth structure is uniquely determined by the condition that the maps $N_i\hookrightarrow N$ are smooth open embeddings.